j0lle/gpu-screen-recorder-selector/README.md

 * libcap
 * wayland (wayland-client, wayland-egl, wayland-scanner)

+## Optional dependencies
+When building GPU Screen Recorder with portal support (`-Dportal=true` meson option, which is enabled by default) these dependencies are also needed:
+* libdbus
+* libpipewire (and libspa which is usually part of libpipewire)

 ## Runtime dependencies
 * libglvnd (which provides libgl, libglx and libegl) is needed.
 Your system needs to support at least OpenGL ES 3.0 (released in 2012)